 1. The Purchasing Process

 A basic form of a customer journey map includes critical journey stages.
-So, a brand can start the process by drawing up a path to depict the steps a buyer takes to accomplish a goal.
+So, a brand can start the process by drawing up a path to depict the stages of the customer journey to accomplish a goal.
 In traditional purchasing process stages, each stage is visualised horizontally.

 2. The Action Of The Users

-This component of the map explains what a buyer does at every stage of the purchasing process.
+This map component explains what a buyer does at every stage of the purchasing process.
 For instance, they may talk with their family and friends about their needs or demands and the possible ways to meet those demands in the awareness stage.
 Then, they might consider going through your company’s website and using a credit or debit card to make a purchase.

 This component analyses the numerous ways your customers will achieve their goals.

 Remember that your customers are resolving an issue — it does not matter if the goal is small or big.
 If your services or products provide solutions, they may experience positive emotions, such as excitement, happiness or relief.
-On the flip side, if the purchase process is complex and lengthy, they might experience a mix of emotions at different stages.
+On the flip side, if the purchase process is complex and lengthy, they might experience different emotions at different stages.